 5) Because I want extreme wellness.

-I was born with a genetic liver disorder, so my personal wellness is impeded by a 30% slower processing of toxins.
-This is why it’s been so amazing for me to stick to a RAW vegan diet free of toxicities, even the acrylamides found in baked goods.
+I was born with a genetic liver disorder, so my personal wellness is impeded by a 30% slower processing of toxins, as well as a shorter lifespan of red blood cells.
+This is why it’s been so amazing for me to stick to a highly nutritious, water-rich RAW vegan diet free of toxicities, even the acrylamides found in baked goods.
 When I gave up dairy products, I found my entire respiratory system clearing and cleansing such that I no longer ever had excess mucus in my lungs or nasal tracts.
 It was as if I was given a cure for the common cold.
 Even if I did catch a bug, it lasted no more than 24 hours and did not clog my breathing, only gave me a slight fever.
 My breathing has stayed clear for the past 16 years.

 Singdancing is an art form of extreme wellness.
 Clear breathing is obviously essential to the practice of singdancing.
 Singing and dancing at the same time requires highly functioning respiratory and circulatory systems, which a well-planned vegan diet provides.
 I drink green smoothies daily for the energizing nutrition of raw fresh fruits and vegetables.

 Scoop the watermelon into the blender (seeds and all).

 Add 2 cups spinach, and ginger.

 Use the tamper to make sure it all blends (don’t add water).

 Adjust the taste to your liking by adding more watermelon to make it sweeter or more spinach to make it darker.
 2 cups of spinach = 10% of your daily iron.

 Drink at once, or, keep up to 3 days in a jar in the fridge; be sure to shake before drinking.
 It’s a very effective pre- or post-workout drink!